ERC-TibSchol/abbreviations/README.md

 # Notes
 The table is arranged alphabetically using the [Python port of BDRC's JS Library](https://github.com/Esukhia/tibetan-sort-python).
 For more on sorting Tibetan in alphabetical order, see [this](https://www.bdrc.io/blog/2022/03/30/sorting-out-tibetan-alphabetical-order/?lang=bo) post by [Élie Roux](https://github.com/eroux).

 The database is in [CSV](https://en.wikipedia.org/wiki/Comma-separated_values).
-Column 1 and 2 present the abbreviations to the degree it is possible using the [Extended Wylie Transliteration Scheme](https://www.thlib.org/reference/transliteration/#!essay=/thl/ewts/intro/) (EWTS) and existing Tibetan Unicode.
-Column 3 and 4 present the expansions in EWTS and Unicode.
+Columns 1 and 2 present the abbreviations to the degree it is possible using the [Extended Wylie Transliteration Scheme](https://www.thlib.org/reference/transliteration/#!essay=/thl/ewts/intro/) (EWTS) and existing Tibetan Unicode.
+Columns 3 and 4 present the expansions in EWTS and Unicode.

 # Other Resources
 A list of 300+ abbreviations can be found on [Babelstone](https://www.babelstone.co.uk/Tibetan/Contractions.html).